Ringyuki/cf-ip-guard/README.md

 - Defaults: interval 30m, ipset names `cloudflare4`/`cloudflare6`, API URL Cloudflare `/ips`.
 - On startup the daemon performs an immediate fetch/update, then loops on the interval.
 - Logs go to stderr; configure level via `--log-level` or `CF_IP_GUARD_OPTS`.
+- Persistence saves require root and the tools installed; failures are logged as warnings without stopping the loop.